 Located in Greenwich Village, Stonewall is the gay bar known for the historic June 1969 riots, when queer activists fought back against discriminatory police raids.
 It is considered by many to be the birthplace of the LGBTQ liberation movement—of Pride itself—and the turning point in demanding rights for those whose very being was considered illegal.
 Today, the monument includes the Stonewall itself, plus the statue-laden adjoining Christopher Park.

-At the height of World War II era, Japanese-American families—children included—were rounded up en masse and shipped off to 10 isolated sites around the country.
+At the height of the World War II era, Japanese-American families—children included—were rounded up en masse and shipped off to 10 isolated sites around the country.
 The largest of these internment camps was Tule Lake, which was later turned into an actual POW prison.
-Today, the site, complete with its stockade and guard towers, stands as a reminder of what can happen to Americans when ignorance and fear overtake humanity and logic.
+Today, the site, complete with its stockade and guard towers, stands as a reminder of what can happen when ignorance and fear overtake humanity and logic.

 The 1963 assassination of civil rights activist and NAACP field secretary Medgar Evers by a white supremacist in the carport his home put a spotlight on civil rights issues and spurred the passage of the Civil Rights Act of 1964.
 The very design of the house is an example of the precautions Medgar—the public face of the NAACP—and his wife Myrlie, who ran the field office, would take for protection.
 In the middle-class African American Elraine Subdivision, there’s no front door.
 The side carport entrance was chosen specifically to avoid the exposure of entering the home from the front.
 As it’s a newly acquired park unit under development, it’s not currently open for tours.